HeringtonPress/OLC/21FightersofUud.md

 <details><summary>Open</summary>
 <p>

-Starting Equipment: heavy weapon, leather armour.

-Starting Skill: Foreign Parts.
-Also, roll on the following table.

-**A:** Rage
+**Starting Equipment**: a heavy weapon of your choice, leather armour, .

+**Starting Skill (+5)**: Your choice of Foreign Parts, Beasts, Sailor, or Knitting.

-**B:** Danger Sense, A Taste of Home, +1 Stealth
+**A:** Danger Sense, Tough

+**B:** Rage

-**C:** Feat of Strength, Die Hard
+**C:** Die Hard

-**D:** Tough
+**D:**

 You gain +2 HP for each Barbarian template you possess.
+HP gained this way does not count towards the 20 HP cap.

+### A: Danger Sense

+If you are surprised, you have a 50% chance to act in the surprise round anyway.
+If you encounter a creature no one in the group has seen before, you can a WIL or appropriate skill check to remember a detail or weakness, provided the creature is not unique.

-### A: Rage
+### B: Rage

 You can choose to enter a rage at the start of your turn, or in response to taking damage.
 You might froth, or stare in battlefocus, or merely let a facade drop and give in to your ancient urges, brutal warrior training, or religious fanaticism.

 While in a rage:

-- You gain +4 to Wisdom for Initiative purposes.
-You act before all other PCs in a round.
+- You always act first in combat.
 - You gain +1 attack per round.
 - All your melee attacks inflict +1 damage.
 - You can only cast damaging spells.
 All your spells deal +2 damage (if single target) or +1 damage (if multiple targets).